PopovEvgeniy/sdcopy/readme.txt

      The low-level file copying tool by Popov Evgeniy Alekseyevich

-                  Version 2.0.2
+                  Version 2.0.3

 The program description.

-This program is a low-level file copying tool.
+This program is a cross-platform low-level file copying tool.
-It is simple but powerful and easy to use.
-It is designed as safe and cross-platform software.
+It works with the ordinary files and the block devices (Unix-like operating system).

 License.